elimu-ai/analytics/README.md

 ## Learning Events

-The various types of _Learning Events_ are handled by the Android receivers at [app/src/main/java/ai/elimu/analytics/receiver](app/src/main/java/ai/elimu/analytics/receiver).
+The various types of _learning events_ are handled by the Android receivers at [app/src/main/java/ai/elimu/analytics/receiver](app/src/main/java/ai/elimu/analytics/receiver).

+A _learning event_ is an event without any corresponding testing of the student's mastery of a concept.
+For example; A student presses a word in a storybook and listens to its pronunciation.

   * StoryBookLearningEvent
   * WordLearningEvent